-With rapid technology advancements and an increasing number of cloud-based systems, the amount of data generated is bigger than ever before.
+With rapid technology advancements and an increasing number of cloud-based systems, the amount of data generated is more significant than ever.
 Reports predict that global data storage will exceed 200 zettabytes by 2025.

 Why do we need to store such huge amounts of data?

 To make life simpler!
-In the world of connected devices; where passwords rule everything from grocery shopping to business transactions; storing log data is a necessity.
-Be it IoT and mobile devices, or applications, cloud infrastructures, servers, and microservices that have helped us improve customer experience and eased operations in the cloud, behind the screen, ‘stored data’ is what does the magic.
+In the world of connected devices, where passwords rule everything from grocery shopping to business transactions, storing log data is necessary.
+Whether IoT and mobile devices, applications, cloud infrastructures, servers, and microservices that have helped us improve customer experience and eased operations in the cloud, behind the screen, ‘stored data’ is what does the magic.

-Providing customized user experience, detecting threats proactively, making informed business decisions, or gaining a competitive advantage – all these have resulted in an explosive growth of machine-generated data, including logs and metrics like user transactions, sensor activity, customer and machine behavior, etc.
+Providing customized user experience, detecting threats proactively, making informed business decisions, or gaining a competitive advantage have resulted in an explosive growth of machine-generated data, including logs and metrics like user transactions, sensor activity, customer and machine behaviour, etc.

 Where are we going?